 A relatively rare condition called Keratoconus that involves the cornea becoming progressively thinner and cone-shaped is also one of the causes of astigmatism.
 It leads to a large amount of astigmatism, which causes poor vision that cannot be clearly corrected with eyeglasses.

 Astigmatism can affect both children and adults.
 Some patients with slight astigmatism may not experience much change in their vision.
 It is important to regularly undergo eye examinations so as to detect any astigmatism early on in children.

 - Distorted or blurred vision at all distances

 - Difficulty driving at night

 It is important to be aware of any changes in the vision in order to detect any common vision problems and get early treatment.

 It is possible to be unaware of mild astigmatism.
 This is especially true for children, who are not aware of their vision being other than normal.
 Some adults may also have mild astigmatism without any symptoms.

-Astigmatism treatment at Sanjeevan focuses on the improvement of the curvature of the affected cornea or the lens, unlike prescribing eyeglasses or contact lenses to the patients, where only the symptoms are being “corrected”.These are simply external aids that helps one see better, however the condition of the eye remains the same or even worsens in most cases.
+Astigmatism treatment in India at Sanjeevan focuses on the improvement of the curvature of the affected cornea or the lens, unlike prescribing eyeglasses or contact lenses to the patients, where only the symptoms are being “corrected”.These are simply external aids that helps one see better, however the condition of the eye remains the same or even worsens in most cases.
 At Sanjeevan we not only treat the symptoms but also understand the root cause as to why Astigmatism occurred in the first place.
 This is meant to help the patient suffering from astigmatism to focus better which would result into a sharper image.